eastmaels/steemblog.github.io/_posts/account/deanliu/2016-12-13_too-hot-to-say-no-1010-hunan-cuisine-in-taipei.md

 - - -

-This page is synchronized from the post: [Too hot to say no ...
-1010 Hunan Cuisine in Taipei](https://steemit.com/@deanliu/too-hot-to-say-no-1010-hunan-cuisine-in-taipei)
+This page is synchronized from the post: ['Too hot to say no ...
+1010 Hunan Cuisine in Taipei'](https://steemit.com/@deanliu/too-hot-to-say-no-1010-hunan-cuisine-in-taipei)